Best dropper posts 2023 – drop your saddle and descend with confidence

 Direct buy limits purchasing options

 PNW sets out to answer all the glitches of one of the most vital yet potentially problematic components of modern mountain biking.
-It has not only nailed length, frame and saddle fit but also easy installation issues with the Rainier.
+It has not only nailed length, frame, and saddle fit but also easy installation issues with the Rainier.

-The Rainer Gen 3 can actually be used for any off-road bike in your stable since it's available in a range of stroke options as well as diameters so everyone from mountain bikers to gravel riders will be happy.
+The Rainer Gen 3 can be used for any off-road bike in your stable since it's available in a range of stroke options as well as diameters so everyone from mountain bikers to gravel riders will be happy.

-We found that the Rainier Gen 3 is almost impossible to fault from price to weight and performance.
 There's even a lifetime warranty.

-Read more about why we rated this dropper post 5/5 stars after putting it through the paces on a gravel bike in the full PNW Rainier Gen 3 review.
+Read more about why we gave this dropper post the perfect score after putting it through the paces in our full PNW Rainier Gen 3 review.

 Great build quality and reliability mean the Bike Yoke Revive 2.0 is a great buy (Image credit: Paul Burwell)